 Television in translation is the process of translating media across different cultures.
 These translations rely heavily on the cultures themselves and how they run in order for their respective audiences to effectively engage in them.
-The most important aspect is the audience and how the individuals with differing cultures understand and interpret the chosen translated medias.
-The propensity for local programming adaptions is prompted by the cultural proximity principle, where audiences become attracted to a cultural product that is close in cultural context and style to the audiences own cultures, like dress, style, humour or historical references (Moran, 2009).
+The most important aspect is the audience and how the individuals with different cultures understand and interpret the chosen translated media.
+The propensity for local programming adaptions is prompted by the cultural proximity principle, where audiences become attracted to a cultural product that is close in cultural context and style to the audiences own cultures, like the dress, style, humour or historical references (Moran, 2009).

 An example of translating comedy and drama in TV series is very much highlighted in the series ‘Skins’.
 Skins is a television show which focuses on the story of a group of teens who are trying to grow up and discover themselves.
 Skins is an emotional mosh-pit which slams through the insanity of teenage years, from drugs, sex, disorders, friendships and relationships.

 Skins was originally a very successful series developed to appeal to a UK audience.
 The series became very well known for being frank and honest about the descriptions of teenage-like and what it was like to grow up in the times of self-discovery.
 As the UK version of skins was very successful and ranged a number of several series, it received worldwide acclaim which leads to the US attempting to adapt and re-create their own version of the series.